Dental Crowns in Temple, PA

-When a tooth breaks or has a large filling that is failing often times a crown will be recommended.
-A crown is essentially a hat that sits on top of the tooth.
-A crown requires two visits to complete.
+When a tooth breaks or has a large filling that is failing often times a tooth crown will be recommended.
+A tooth crown is essentially a hat that sits on top of the tooth.
+Dental crowns require two visits to complete.
 The first visit involves giving the tooth a haircut to make room for the crown.
 An impression is then taken that is sent to the lab and you will go home with a temporary crown on the tooth.
 The lab is then able to make the crown based on the model created by the impression.
 During the second visit the permanent crown is placed and adjusted, if needed.

 Check our post-op instructions for dental crowns.

 Schedule your appointment today by calling (610) 929-4252